 A common conversation in the Baby Mealtimes Facebook and Instagram groups is around selecting between brands of commercial foods.
 Dr Kyla has lots to help you with this.
-Try the overview of how to choose pre-packaged foods (including tips on how to improve on them when feeding your baby) or read the articles on choosing specific types of foods: Custard, Stock, Prepackaged baby food, Flatbread/Wraps, Yoghurt, and more foods coming soon.
-You can also search the archives of Dr Kyla’s weekly Chewsday Reviews on the blog if you want to read about a particular product.
-If you can’t find what you are looking for, ask a question in the Baby Mealtimes Subscribers group, or add your product request to the Chewsday Reviews pinned post.
+Try the overview of how to choose pre-packaged foods (including tips on how to improve on them when feeding your baby) or read the articles on choosing specific types of foods: Yoghurt, Dairy Free Yoghurt, Crackers, Bread, Wraps, Pasta, Custard, Stock, Prepackaged baby food and more foods coming soon.
+You can also search the archives of Dr Kyla's weekly Chewsday Reviews on the blog if you want to read about a particular product.
+If you can't find what you are looking for, ask a question in the Baby Mealtimes Subscribers group, or add your product request to the Chewsday Reviews pinned post.

 If your baby is feeling unwell, they might start refusing food.
 Lots of parents feel really worried when this happens, and wonder what to do.
 In this video and post, Dr Kyla offers some reassurance, and gives you her recommendations for offering food to babies who are feeling sick.

 Does your baby have eczema?
 Are they having regular flare ups?
 Did you know that it's important to have eczema controlled before introducing solids?
 Dr Kyla chats with eczema-experts Jemma Weidinger (Eczema Nurse Practitioner) and Dr Meera Thalayasingam (Paediatric Immunologist) to answer ALL of your questions about eczema and food allergy.

 Lots of Baby Mealtimes Subscribers ask how to manage their baby's constipation.
 Here's a quick summary of the key things you need to know.